 Dylan regresses back to the Old West.
 He goes by Jedediah now, works as a marshal, and he and Kelly are married and have a bunch of kids.
 He and his brood are outside their church, chatting it up with the reverend, when Billy's former partner in crime, Zeke, rides up.
 Billy walks over to see what he wants, and Zeke tells him that Dixie is about to be hanged for not handing over the deed to her saloon - say what? - and she desperately needs his help.
 Kelly's worried about him returning to his former life of crime and getting killed, but he promises her he'll be OK, then mounts his horse and trots off.

 After Dark.
 Brandon has lost the election to Alex Diaz and is moping at what was supposed to be his victory party.
 Clare asks him to dance, and he wisely declines and goes over to talk to a bummed looking Valerie.
 She tells him she really wanted him to win, and he admits he did too.
 Across the room, Papa Walsh tells his wife he nearly resigned due to all the weirdness at work.
 That would truly be dumb, Jim.
-Let the douchebags in charge lay you off so you can collect EI for awhile.
+Let the douchebags in charge lay you off so you can get a handsome payout.
 Mama Walsh announces to Brandon that they're far too depressed to stay any longer, and leave.
 Ahn-drea tells Jesse she feels bad that Brandon lost the election, and Jesse is surprisingly unsympathetic and says a little humble pie never hurt anyone.
-He then informs her that he was just offered a teaching position at Yale Law School - 'cause that's believable - and he told them he'd take the job, but only if they agreed to enroll Ahn-drea as a full time student.
-They said yes!
+He then informs her that he was just offered a teaching position at Yale Law School - 'cause, yeah, that's believable - and he told them he'd take the job, but only if they agreed to enroll Ahn-drea as a full time student.
+Not knowing what a tool she is, they said yes!
 Ahn-drea is thrilled, and the two hug and kiss.
 Meanwhile, Nat answers the phone, and it's Kelly calling for Brandon.
 Valerie looks annoyed and snarks to Donna that it's just like Kelly to call after the polls have closed (um...so?).
 Donna just scrunches her face in confusion and asks, "What's the difference?"

 Kelly offers her condolences to Brandon for losing the election, then says she's too tired to continue talking.
 After she hangs up, the doorbell rings and it's Dylan.
 He slouches inside the apartment and tells her he's been thinking about her a lot, then kisses her...and she kisses him back.